slashssab/Facial-Recognition/README.md

 # Facial-Recognition
 Team Project

 This project gives user a few tools associated directly with FaceID.
 The main problem is to recognize a face from the current image and classify It.
-There are some criteria of classification
+There are some criteria of classification:
 - Emotions
 - Gender
 - Glasses
+One of the most interesting problem associated with this program is Machine-Learning.
+This area of science is used in the program to learn the face form the set of an images.
+In a specified cases the program sends information by the SMS or FB, or display an appropriate statement.

 Mandatory tools
 - numpy